AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

 1. Define required variables in key-value pairs for each target dispatcher and requests CSE to add to ***/etc/sysconfig/httpd*** on each instance.
 1. Test updated configs on stage, then request CSE to deploy to production to ensure they work properly.
 1. Commit files to git.
-1. Deploy through Cloud Manager.
+1. Deploy through [!UICONTROL Cloud Manager].

 The actual zip file can be produced using the maven-assembly-plugin.
 Projects generated using the Lazybones AEM Multimodule Template can have the right Maven project structure created as part of project creation.

 >[!NOTE]
 >
->Configuring dispatcher is done during on-boarding in Cloud Manager, but it can also be done at a later stage.
+>Configuring dispatcher is done during on-boarding in [!UICONTROL Cloud Manager], but it can also be done at a later stage.

 ### Configuring Dispatcher for Performance Testing {#configuring-dispatcher-for-performance-testing}

-In order for Cloud Manager to properly run performance tests, the stage dispatcher server must respond to the same host names as the production dispatcher in a manner consistent with the production server.
+In order for [!UICONTROL Cloud Manager] to properly run performance tests, the stage dispatcher server must respond to the same host names as the production dispatcher in a manner consistent with the production server.

 *For example*, if a customer has [www.myco.com](http://www.myco.com/) and [www.myotherco.com](http://www.myotherco.com,/) as their production host names and stage-myco.adobecqms.net as their stage host name, a request like this must respond appropriately: